GSA/digitalgov.gov/content/news/2023/03/2023-03-09-2023-call-for-participation-government-ux-summit-2023.md

 ---
 date: 2023-03-09 07:46:00 -0500
-title: 2023 UX summit call for participation
+title: Call for participation: Government UX summit 2023
 summary: The UX Summit will be a one day virtual event on June 14, 2023.
 New and experienced UX practitioners are encouraged to participate.
 # See all topics at https://digital.gov/topics